kovasap/draft-concept/README.md

 Each character has an inventory of items.
 Items grant two main things to the character:

-1. Tags, which can impact how that character interacts with locations, other characters, and anything else.
+1. Traits, which can impact how that character interacts with locations, other characters, and anything else.
 2. Abilities, which the character can use one of on their turn.

-For example, the :mace item allows the character to do a melee attack, and also grants the :anti-armor tag, which makes all attacks that character makes against characters with the :armored tag stronger.
+For example, the :mace item allows the character to do a melee attack, and also grants the :anti-armor trait, which makes all attacks that character makes against characters with the :armored trait stronger.

-### Tag Interactions
+### Trait Interactions

-Based on a character's tags, the tags of the other characters sharing that character's location, and the tags of the location itself, certain **effects** can be applied to that character:
+Based on a character's traits, the traits of the other characters sharing that character's location, and the traits of the location itself, certain **effects** can be applied to that character:

- - If a character has the :armored tag and an enemy at their location has :anti-armor, then that character will have the :vulnerable effect (take double damage from attacks).
+ - If a character has the :armored trait and an enemy at their location has :anti-armor, then that character will have the :vulnerable effect (take double damage from attacks).
  -